Data Validation Error Format

 An error position is given in form of one or more locators, each having a dimension and an address.
 Each dimension refers to a locator format for a set of document models.
 For instance JSON Pointer refers to JSON, character and line numbers refer to character strings with defined line breaks, and offsets refer to sequences of elements (Figure 2).
 Other examples of locator formats include XPath for XML, and row/column for tabular data.

-Locators can also contain nested errors to address a more specific position within another position and to support error positions in nested documents such as archive files.
+Locators can also contain nested errors to reference a more specific position within another position and to support error positions in nested documents such as archive files.

 graph LR